Cutaneous squamous-cell carcinoma: Management

 In general, squamous-cell carcinomas have a high risk of local recurrence, and up to 50% do recur.
-Frequent skin exams with a dermatologist is recommended after treatment.
+Seventy to 80% of cSCCs recur within 2 years of treatment.
+Periodic skin exams are recommended after treatment.

 Prognosis

 The long-term outcome of squamous-cell carcinoma is dependent upon several factors: the subtype of the carcinoma, available treatments, location and severity, and various patient health-related variables (accompanying diseases, age, etc.).
 Generally, the long-term outcome is positive, with a metastasis rate of 1.9-5.2% and a mortality rate of 1.5-3.4%.
+Lesions that are greater than 2 mm in depth, or invading beyond the subcutaneous fat, invading local nerves or lymph nodes, having a diameter of more than 2 cm, arising from a scar, or arising from the temple, ear, or lips are associated with a greater risk of metastasis.
+Lesions comprizing cells that are poorly differientiated (cancer cells that are poorly organized and highly abnormal as compared to normal tissue) are also associated with a greater risk of metastasis.

 When it does metastasize, the most commonly involved organs are the lungs, brain, bone and other skin locations.
-Squamous-cell carcinoma occurring in immunosuppressed people (such as those with organ transplant, human immunodeficiency virus infection, or chronic lymphocytic leukemia), the risk of developing cSCC and having metastasis is much higher than in the general population.
+For squamous-cell carcinoma occurring in immunosuppressed people (such as those with organ transplant, human immunodeficiency virus infection, or chronic lymphocytic leukemia), the risk of developing cSCC and having metastasis is much higher than in the general population.
+The risk of metastasis in those who are immunosuppressed is 7.3% in cSCC of the body, and 11% of cSCC of the head and neck.
+Other population based studies estimate the risk of cSCC metastasis being 2.7-5 times higher in those who are immunocompromized.

-One study found squamous-cell carcinoma of the penis had a much greater rate of mortality than some other forms of squamous-cell carcinoma, that is, about 23%, although this relatively high mortality rate may be associated with a possibly latent diagnosis of the disease due to patients avoiding genital exams until the symptoms are debilitating, or refusal to submit to a possibly scarring operation upon the genitalia.
+One study found squamous-cell carcinoma of the penis had a much greater rate of mortality (23%) than some other forms of squamous-cell carcinoma.
+This relatively high mortality rate may be due to delayed diagnosis of the disease due to people avoiding genital exams until the disease is more advanced, or fear of a possibly scarring operation upon the genitalia.